jameswilddev/react-native-app-helpers/react-native/types/StackRoute/readme.md

 # `react-native-app-helpers/StackRoute`

-A React component which can be used to render a route within a stack router.
+A React component which can be used to render a route within a stack router, and some metadata for doing so.

 ## Usage